JuliaGaussianProcesses/Stheno.jl/examples/flux_integration/neural_kernel_network/README.md

 2. The product $k_1k_2$ is a kernel function

-Therefore, we can introduce a neural network like structure, which consists superposition, product and nonlinear activation operations ( similar to the idea fo sum and product network ).
-Acting such a network on top of some basic kernels, e.g. exponential quardratic kernel, periodic kernel, linear kernel, etc., will results in a new kernel function which is able to extract more complicated features.
-In addition, the neural kernel network is differentiable w.r.t it's parameters, which enables us to determine it via gradient based optimization methods.
-This also illuminates previous black-box kernel formation process.
+We can use these to specify a neural network like structure, which consists of linear transformations, products, and nonlinear activation operations (similar to Sum-Product networks).
+Such a structure is called the Neural Kernel Network (NKN) [1].
+Building such a network on top of some basic kernels, e.g. exponentiated-quadratic, periodic, linear, etc., will result in a new kernel function which is able to extract more complicated features.
+In addition, the neural kernel network is differentiable w.r.t it's parameters, which enables these to be found via gradient based optimisation methods.
+This is distinct from previous compositional kernel search methods eg. [2], which search over an unbounded space of possible kernel structures.

 ## Reference
 ---